sympy/SymPEPs/SymPEP-0001.md

 Not all significant changes or additions to SymPy require a SymPEP.
 If the change would benefit from extended discussion or needs a roadmap for implementation, a SymPEP should be considered.
 If unsure, consult with the community on the currently active discussion forum.
-Most all changes to and decisions regarding SymPy can be made through issues and pull requests, so it is best to start with one or the other.
+Most changes to and decisions regarding SymPy can be made through issues and pull requests, so it is best to start with one or the other.
 Examples of things that likely need a SymPEP are: major version changes (1.X.X -> 2.0), large breaks in backwards